Home

 Readings and Writings

-This is a link to a reading I did for the First and Last Word poetry series with two terrific co-readers, Neil Silberblatt and Elizabeth S. Wolf.
+This is a link to a reading I did for the First and Last Word poetry series with Neil Silberblatt and Elizabeth S. Wolf.

 Back when we weren’t going anywhere I did a reading for the Stockbridge (Massachusetts) Public Library .
 Here’s the link.